 - Pit Slurman (Cool Trash editor, iconic with his magazine)

-- Manny Malone (Discovered Synergy, re-appearing even in books, character by Christy)
+- Manny Malone (Discovered Synergy, re-appearing even in books, by Christy)

-- Danny (Befriended Starlight girls, re-appearing in superstar clip, character by Christy)
+- Danny (Befriended Starlight girls, re-appearing in superstar clip, by Christy)

-- Swensen (One of very few nordic characters, ski instructor, Jem's flirt)
+- Swensen (One of few nordic characters, Jem's flirt)